-Our big day almost landed me in the ER, thanks to the caterer who oversold his nut-free promises.
-This article first appeared in Allergic Living magazine.
+Our wedding day almost landed me in the ER, thanks to the caterer who oversold his nut-free promises.

 A big wedding is never easy to plan, but as a full-time student with a part-time job and a part-time internship, the many tasks required to prepare for the 300 invitees to my wedding made me feel as though I was in a pressure cooker.